C++ Multiple, Multilevel, Hierarchical and Virtual Inheritance

 C++ Multilevel Inheritance

-In C++ programming, not only you can derive a class from the base class but you can also derive a class from the derived class.
+In C++ programming, not only can you derive a class from the base class but you can also derive a class from the derived class.
 This form of inheritance is known as multilevel inheritance.

 class A {